sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/configuration.rst

 -------------------
 In SiteWhere, the term **provisioning** refers to the subsystem that communicates with devices.
 On the inbound side, device data is brought in to the system via **event sources**.
-The inbound data is converted into SiteWhere events and passed in to the inbound processing chain.
+The inbound data is converted into SiteWhere events and passed in to the **inbound processing chain** by the **inbound processing strategy**.
 On the outbound side (as part of the outbound processing chain) commands are sent to external devices via **command destinations**.
 An **outbound command router** makes the choice of which command destination will be used to deliver the command payload.

 Event Sources
 -------------